maubanel/UE5-Blueprints/collision/README.md

 ##### `Step 14.`\|`ITB`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 Go back to the blueprint and move the box component so the text is at the bottom left rear of the collision volume (behind if you like).
 Select the **Box** component and make sure the **Hidden In Game** box is `deselected`.
-Normally in a game we would hide our collision volumes, but for debug purposes lets set it so that we can see it.
+Normally in a game we would hide our collision volumes, but for debug purposes lets set it so that we can see it for testing our work.

 ![unhide collision volume](images/ThreeChangesRm2.jpg)